 - Probiotics - foods that contain beneficial bacteria that are intended to improve the glut flora.

 The effect of consuming probiotics is inconclusive about populating the gut.
 While the specific effects of the microbiome are not well known, having a healthy and diverse microbiome is desirable.
 Junk foods (highly processed, loaded with empty calories) should be avoided and eating foods with a high proportion of prebioitics will help keep the gut microbiome well nourished.
 Even though science writer Ed Jong is an expert in microbiomes and is familiar with probiotics, he eats yogurt because he likes the flavour and not because he expects any improvement in his own microbiome.
-Dr Paul Mason suggests that high amounts of dietary fiber are not necessarily conducive to weight loss.
+Dr Paul Mason suggests that high amounts of dietary fiber are not necessarily conducive to weight loss or gut health.

 The consumption of antibiotics (both therapeutic and dietary) should be done with care.
 Indiscriminate antibiotic use can be potentially be considered as "carpet bombing" the gut's microbiota and wiping out a large populations of both beneficial and harmful bacteria.